AdobeDocs/deliverability-learn.en/help/guidance-around-changes-to-google-and-yahoo.md

 * Maintaining a low spam rate makes senders more resilient to occasional spikes in user feedback.
 * Similarly, maintaining a high spam rate will lead to increased spam classification.
 It can take time for improvements in spam rate to reflect positively on spam classification.

-[!DNL Yahoo] has stated that their complaint threshold will be in the 0.30% range as well.
+[!DNL Yahoo] has stated that their complaint threshold will be the 0.30% range as well.

 [!DNL Google] and [!DNL Yahoo]’s goal is not to punish senders for a single bad day or a mistake that causes a temporary spike in complaints.
 Instead, they are focusing on senders who have high complaint rates over an extended period of time or a pattern of bad sending behavior.